 Universities and Colleges: We are working with institutions in the United States and throughout the Hemisphere to encourage expanded exchanges and closer partnerships between U.S. and Latin American and Caribbean universities and colleges.

-Private Sector: The U.S. government, in partnership with governments in the region, strongly supports exchanges through Fulbright, Gilman, and other scholarship programs.
-Reaching beyond these programs, we seek contributions from the private sector to support scholarships.
+Private Sector: The U.S. government, in partnership with governments in the region, strongly supports exchanges.
+We seek contributions from the private sector to support scholarships.
 Any such funding will go directly to the organization administering the program the donor wishes to support.

 Foreign Governments: Most governments in the region provide scholarships to enable top students to study abroad.
-Brazil’s “Science without Borders” scholarship program plans to send 75,000 Brazilians to study abroad over the next four years, with up to half coming to the United States.
-The United States has worked closely with Brazil to coordinate the U.S. portion of this program.
 We seek opportunities to cooperate with other governments on student advising, assistance with placement, and coordination to ensure timely access to educational and visa services.